cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 Indeed, the two odometers are wired and handled by two separate microcontrollers so there is no synchronisation between their samples.
 A solution to this problem is to predict the encoder value of the wheel with the oldest sample at the time of odometry computation.
 This asynchronous odometry was implemented last year, so it was only a matter of wrapping it in a node and subscribing to the right topics to get encoder values.
-Once the odometry is computed we stream the 3D pose (MR: what?) to the `/odom` topic which is a `nav_msgs/Odometry` type of message.
+The estimated robot pose is published to the `/odom` topic which is a `nav_msgs/Odometry` type of message.

 ```[nav_msgs/Odometry]
 std_msgs/Header header